SCIACC WMA Board of Directors

 Due to water quality issues caused by severe flooding and erosion problems, a local non-profit group known as a Watershed Management Authority (WMA), was organized to collaborate and implement solutions addressing these issues to improve water quality.

-On August 13, 2015, with full support from Appanoose, Lucas, Mahaska, Marion and Monroe Soil Water Conservation Districts, County Board of Supervisors and Watershed Municipalities, a working agreement (28E) was established formally founding the “South Central Iowa Cedar Creek Watershed Management Authority” (WMA).
+On August 13, 2015, with full support from Appanoose, Lucas, Mahaska, Marion and Monroe Soil Water Conservation Districts, along with Lucas, Marion and Monroe County Board of Supervisors, and City of Albia and Melrose Municipalities, a working agreement (28E) was established formally founding the “South Central Iowa Cedar Creek Watershed Management Authority” (SCIACC WMA).

 Despite residents’ best efforts and long history of attempting to mitigate challenges in the watershed, Cedar Creek still experiences significant flooding and water quality issues.
 An estimated 329,080.00 tons of sediment, equivalent to 16,454 dump truck loads, of soil is being lost every year.
 That’s enough soil to fill a 16 story building on Kinnick stadium every year!
 As a result, the South Central Iowa Cedar Creek WMA established the following goals to address issues in the watershed.
 Meeting these goals will be key to this project’s success.
 As more frequent and destructive flood events occur water quality downstream will only continue to deteriorate from excessive sedimentation and nutrient loss.
 This is and will continue to be very costly, not only in terms of agricultural losses, but also for those who use the Des Moines River downstream!